sibevin/scs-blog-phi/README.md

         │       └── js -- where to put the coffeescript files │           └── app.js.coffee
         ├── sass -- where to put sass files
+        │   ├── blog.css.sass -- the built-in style for blog posts.
         │   └── app.css.sass
-        └── slim -- where to put slim files
+        └── slim -- where to put static slim files
             └── index.html.slim

 ## Authors